-STAT 425 vs. STAT 527: Beginning in Fall 2019, a new advanced regression course STAT 527 will be offered.
-STAT 425 is an upper level regression course taken by upper level undergraduate students and MS students.
+STAT 425 vs. STAT 527: STAT 425 is an upper level regression course taken by upper level undergraduate students and MS students.
 STAT 527 is an advanced graduate course in regression analysis for PhD and MS students.
-Students who have already completed STAT 425, should take STAT527 to meet the STAT 425 requirement.
+Students who have already completed STAT 425, should take STAT527 to meet the STAT 425 requirement or speak with their advisor about possible substitution.
 Students may otherwise choose between the STAT 425 and STAT 527 to meet the requirement.